 Due to economic distress, SCRHC has been granted a 100% HOME Program Match Reduction from HUD from the inception of the program in 1991.
 An additional level of distress was realized in October 2015, when a historic flooding event occurred which resulted in severe damage to public works and housing in the region, and declaration of a federal major disaster area for much of South Carolina, including the entire SCRHC region.
 In October 2016, the region again faced a major disaster, as Hurricane Matthew created additional damage to infrastructure and property.
-The event was declared a major disaster for all four counties in the Consortium's region. in 2021 the HOME Consortium's match was reduced to zero.
+The event was declared a major disaster for all four counties in the Consortium's region.
+For PY 2022, the HOME Consortium again has a 100% match reduction, and the match requirement has been reduced to zero.